react-cosmos/react-cosmos/docs/reactNative.md

 > />
 > ```

-Finally, create a new `App.js` that'll merely route between main and Cosmos entry points based on enviromnent:
+Finally, create a new `App.js` that routes between your main and Cosmos entry points based on enviromnent:

 ```js
 // App.js